 No ticket or chance may be sold to any person under the age of 16 years.

 Is there a limit on the price of tickets?

 The price of every ticket must be the same and printed on the ticket.

 The society on whose behalf the lottery is promoted must first be registered with the Council if their Head Office is within Stafford Borough.

-You can request an application form from the Licensing Section using the details at the top of the page or calling 01785 619745.
-Or you can access a pdf copy (pdf 15kb)
+You can request an application form from the Licensing Section using the details at the top of the page or by calling 01785 619745.
+Or you can download a pdf copy of the application form (pdf 15kb)